 - News & Events

-The LIEPP (Interdisciplinary Research Center for the Evaluation of Public Policies) has been selected by an international scientific jury as a "Laboratoire d'excellence" (Labex) that will be financed for the next 10 years by the French government.
-It aims to play a major role in evaluating various aspects of public policy for several years through an innovative method based on multidisciplinarity and comparison of qualitative, comparative, and quantitative analysis of the same policy.
+LIEPP (Laboratory for Interdisciplinary Evaluation of Public Policies) has been selected by an international scientific jury as a "Laboratoire d'excellence" (Labex) that will be financed for the next 10 years by the French government.
+It aims to play a major role in evaluating various aspects of public policy for several years through an innovative method based on multidisciplinarity and the combination of qualitative, comparative, and quantitative analysis of the same policy.

-The projet brings together more than fifty researchers from Sciences Po, who belong to four research units of Sciences Po: the Centre d'études européennes (CEE), the Centre for Sociology of Organizations (CSO), the Department of Economics and the Center for Studies in Social Change (OSC) as well as researchers in Law and History.
-Some scholars from other universities are also involved and the LIEPP benefits from programs of international cooperation of its founding research centers.
+The project brings together more than fifty researchers from Sciences Po, who belong to four research units of Sciences Po: the Centre d'études européennes (CEE), the Centre for Sociology of Organizations (CSO), the Department of Economics and the Center for Studies in Social Change (OSC) as well as researchers in Law and History.
+Some scholars from other universities are also involved and LIEPP benefits from programs of international cooperation provided by its founding research centers.

 Evaluation: an increasing necessity

 Hence the importance of the creation of LIEPP at Sciences Po.
 The mobilization of the strengths of this institution and its research networks with prestigious international institutions will ensure LIEPP's sustainability, intellectual independence and visibility.
 With its academic legitimacy, LIEPP has recently been selected as a "Laboratoire d'excellence" that will be funded for the next 10 years by the French government.
-Moreover, it was selected in an ambitious bid to the French National Assembly, which will lead it to play role in evaluating various aspects of French public policy during several years.
+Moreover, it was selected in an ambitious bid to the French National Assembly, which will lead it to play a role in evaluating various aspects of French public policy over the course of several years.

 To know more:

 Working Paper n°0 : Scientific project, Sciences Po - LIEPP, Interdisciplinary research center for the evaluation of public policies" by Etienne Wasmer and Cornelia Woll.